gesiscss/css_methods_python/Module_3_Data_Collection_Methods/README.md

 Session 3.1's content is collecting social media data such as Twitter

-Session 3.2's content is scraing data from news websites (?)
+Session 3.2's content is scraping data from news websites (?)
 Wikipedia (?)